GluuFederation/docs-oxd-prod/3.1.2/sources/oxd-https/api/index.md

     "ui_locales": [],                                              <- OPTIONAL
     "claims_locales": [],                                          <- OPTIONAL
     "claims_redirect_uri": [],                                     <- OPTIONAL
-    "client_id": "<client id of existing client>",                 <- OPTIONAL ignores all other parameters and skips new client registration forcing to use existing client (client_secret is required if this parameter is set)
+    "client_id": "<client id of existing client>",                 <- OPTIONAL - ignores all other parameters and skips new client registration forcing to use existing client (client_secret is required if this parameter is set)
-    "client_secret": "<client secret of existing client>"          <- OPTIONAL must be used together with client_secret.
+    "client_secret": "<client secret of existing client>"          <- OPTIONAL - must be used together with client_secret }
-}
 ```